Health Benefits of Rice And Its Side Effects

 Rice contains high levels of nutrients that stimulate the growth and activity of neurotransmitters, subsequently helping to prevent Alzheimer’s disease to a considerable extent.
 Various species of rice have been found to stimulate neuroprotective enzymes in the brain, which inhibit the effects of free radicals and other dangerous toxins that can cause dementia and Alzheimer’s disease.

 While cooking rice, the water in which it is boiled is known as rice water.
-The presence of rice water is linked to high temperature rice which provides starch in the water.
+The presence of rice water is linked to high-temperature rice which provides starch in the water.
 Rice water is able to regulate body temperature.
 Consumption of rice water is thus a way to heal fever as well as it regulates body temperature.
-Hence it is an aid to help people having fever.
+Hence rice an aid to help people having a fever.

 Rice is just not used as a staple for consumption.
 In addition to this, there are many other surprising uses of rice.
 Rice is used to dry out water damaged electronics, create a rice hot/cold pack, prevents salt clumps, helps in testing oil temperature before frying things, sharpens blender blades, used for cleaning dirty vase, helps to ripe fruits faster, prevents the formation of rust.
 It is also used as a beauty product to make one’s skin glow.